 Identity theft protection and fraud prevention are incredibly important aspects of a healthy financial life.
-This 45-minute module will empower you to manage risks, monitor your finances, and take preventive action to protect your financial future.
+This 45-minute module empowers you to manage risks, monitor your financial life, and take preventive action to protect your financial futures.

-Getting Game-Ready: Athletes who train for their sport see many benefits.
+Getting Game-Ready: Athletes who train for their sport see many benefits on and off the field.
 It builds strength and agility, it provides time for practice and growth, and it helps minimize the risk of injury.
-Players work diligently to protect themselves on and off the field.
+Players work diligently to protect themselves when training and competing.

 While most of us are not dodging tackles at high speeds, we do have a similar need to protect ourselves when it comes to finances.
 Identity theft has become increasingly prevalent and even affects children before they start building their own credit.
-Being aware of common risks and prevention strategies is an important step in protecting your identity.
+Being aware of common risks and prevention strategies is an important step.

-Subjects: Economics, Math, Finance, Consumer Sciences, Life Skills handouts and quizzes for you, or direct you to the online resources below.
+Materials: Facilitators may print and photocopy handouts and quizzes for you, or direct you to the online resources below